Himanshu-Sh15/The-Spark-Foundation/README.md

 ### Task-1: Prediction using Supervised ML (Level-Beginner)

-1.Predict the prescentage of an student based on the no. of study hours.
+1.Predict the pre centage of an student based on the no. of study hours.

 2.This is a simple linear regression task as it involves just 2 variables.